Tehran intensifies attacks on Gulf energy facilities after Israel hits Iranian gas field

 More than 1,300 people in Iran have been killed during the war.
 Israeli strikes have displaced more than 1 million Lebanese — roughly 20% of the population — according to the Lebanese government, which says 968 people have been killed.

 Metz reported from Ramallah, West Bank, and Rising from Bangkok.
-Associated Press writers Julie Watson in San Diego and Sally Abou AlJoud in Beirut contributed to this report.
+Associated Press writers Natalie Melzer in Tzukim, Israel, Julie Watson in San Diego and Sally Abou AlJoud in Beirut contributed to this report.